 Knorozov set out to test his ideas by using the Landa Alphabet as though it were (partly) comprised not of alphabetic signs, but syllabic ones.
 The syllabic approach was supported by the fact that this was a typical feature of other ancient scripts which had been deciphered previously.
 He applied some of these signs directly to the corresponding ones in the Maya codices.
-One of the signs in the codices was Landa's cu followed by a then unknown sign.
-These signs were above a figure representing a turkey, and, consequently, Knorozov assumed that the glyph represents the animal depicted.
-This assumption was supported by the repeated association between that glyphic collocation and the representation of the turkey in the codices.
+One of the signs in the codices was Landa's $\mathbf{cu}^{14}$ followed by a then unknown sign.
+These signs were above a figure representing a turkey, and, consequently, Knorozov assumed that the glyph represents the animal depicted some of the signs in the codices.

 In Yukatek Maya the word for 'turkey' is kutz (cutz in the old orthography; also used by Knorozov; hence the words below are written in the old orthography to avoid anachronisms).
-Knorozov reasoned that the first sign might represent the syllable cu, also represented in the "Landa Alphabet", while the second, ought to be tzu (assuming that the last vowel was dropped since most Maya words end with consonants, and the vowel in the end he presumed to be /u/according to the principle of synharmony).
+Knorozov reasoned that the first sign might represent the syllable cu, also represented in the "Landa Alphabet", while the second, ought to be tzu (assuming that the last vowel was dropped since most

+Maya words end with consonants, and the vowel in the end he presumed to be /u/ according to the principle of synharmony).